vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/json-export/Export-VCFManagementDomainJsonSpec.md

 ## Synopsis

-Generates a JSON file from the VMware Cloud Foundation Planning & Preparation Workbook to perform a VCF bringup.
-Requires the installation of ImportExcel Powershell module.
+Generates a JSON file from the VMware Cloud Foundation Planning & Preparation Workbook to perform a VMware Cloud Foundation Bring-up.
+Requires the installation of the ImportExcel Powershell module.

 ## Syntax